Al Qibla: Contributors and political stance

-Sharif Hussein was closely interested in the design of the paper and the language used in the news.
+Sharif Hussein contributed to the design of the paper and the language used in the news.
 He also published several articles in the paper which was supported by the British authorities.
-From 1919 his name appeared as the editor-in-chief of the paper in the masthead.
+In 1919, he began to receive credit as editor-in-chief of the paper in the masthead.
 The contributors of Al Qibla were mostly Syrian exiles living in Egypt.

 Al Qibla had an Arabist and Islamist ideology.
 The goal of the paper was to strengthen the awareness of the Arabs and Muslims about the threats of Wahhabism against Islam.
 Al Qibla also opposed to the Committee of Union and Progress and the military alliance of the Ottoman Empire with the Central Powers in World War I. In addition, Sharif Hussein employed the publication to justify his revolt against the Ottoman Empire.
 The paper's interest in the Ottoman Empire continued with the publication many articles criticizing the developments in the country.
 It also published an article in which it was argued that the Caliphate should belong to the Arabs when the last Ottoman sultan Mehmed VI expressed his intent to assume the role.

-Following the publication of the Balfour Declaration in November 1917 Sharif Hussein published a number of articles in Al Qibla in which he called for the cooperation with Jews and asked Arabs to avoid conflicts with the British in that they would help them achieve independence.
+Following the publication of the Balfour Declaration in November 1917, Sharif Hussein published a number of articles in Al Qibla in which he called for the cooperation with Jews and asked Arabs to avoid conflicts with the British in that they would help them achieve independence.
 The paper frequently praised the rule of Sharif Hussein whom it compared to Muhammad Ali Pasha, ruler of Egypt between 1805 and 1848.

 Legacy

-In the anniversary of the foundation of the Hashemite Kingdom of Hejaz several issues of Al Qibla were reprinted and distributed as a supplement of the Jordanian daily newspapers, including The Jordan Times, in 2016.
+In the anniversary of the foundation of the Hashemite Kingdom of Hejaz, several issues of Al Qibla were reprinted and distributed as a supplement of the Jordanian daily newspapers, including The Jordan Times, in 2016.